 "What story will you tell about your floors?"

 Marketers often say that customers don't want a quarter-inch drill bit, they want a quarter-inch hole.
-But some of us take it further.
-They don't want a drill bit or a hole.
-They want to see their children's eyes light up at the sight of their new playhouse.
+But I take it further.
+Customers don't want a drill bit or a hole.
+They want to see their kids outside enjoying a new play structure and having adventures they'll never forget.

 People who invest in wide plank floors are not simply choosing maple or oak, satin finish or shiny.
 They are choosing character.

 As a child, I spent time in an 1840s cabin with wide plank heart pine floors I came to love.
 I knew they were special.
 I knew they held stories.

 This project comprised a website and print catalog for a new company that itself had a storied past: Family-owned, small in scale, with a one-on-one touch that the owner felt like he had lost once his previous wood flooring company grew too big (tens of millions of dollars big).
 He sold it, but retirement wasn't for him.
 William & Henry was his way back into the business.